 Different molecules absorb different wavelengths of radiation.
-For example, O_2 and O_3 absorb almost all wavelengths shorter than 300 nanometers.
-Water (H_2O) absorbs many wavelengths above 700 nm.
+For example, $O_2$ and $O_3$ absorb almost all wavelengths shorter than 300 nanometers.
+Water (H2O) absorbs many wavelengths above 700 nm.
 When a molecule absorbs a photon, it increases the energy of the molecule.
 This heats the atmosphere, but the atmosphere also cools by emitting radiation, as discussed below.

 The combined absorption spectra of the gases in the atmosphere leave "windows" of low opacity, allowing the transmission of only certain bands of light.
-The optical window runs from around 300 nm (ultraviolet-C) up into the range humans can see, the visible spectrum(commonly called light), at roughly 400-700 nm and continues to the infrared to around 1100 nm.
-There are also infrared and radio windows that transmit some infrared and radio waves at longer wavelengths.
+The optical window runs from around 300 nm (ultraviolet-C) up into the range humans can see, the visible spectrum(commonly called light), at roughly 400continues to the infrared to around 1100 nm.
+700 nm and There are also infrared and radio windows that transmit some infrared and radio waves at longer wavelengths.
 For example, the radio window runs from about one centimeter to about eleven-meter waves.